hgoldfish/qtnetworkng/README.md

 Introduction
 ------------

-QtNetworkgNg is a coroutine-based network toolkit, like boost::asio but uses concepts from QtNetwork and gevent of Python.
-Compare to boost::asio and Qt's QtNetwork, QtNetworkNg has more simpler API.
+QtNetworkgNg is a coroutine-based network toolkit.
+Compare to boost::asio and Qt's QtNetwork, QtNetworkNg has more simpler API which is similar to python-gevent.
 As the name suggests, QtNetworkNg requires Qt5 framework.
 For more detail visit:

 [Introduction to QtNetworkNg](https://qtng.org/intro.html)